lorenae/qb4olap/README.md

 #The vocabulary

 You can find the current version of the vocabulary in Turtle format in this repository.
-The latest version is available [here](https://github.com/lorenae/qb4olap/blob/master/rdf/qb4olap.ttl).
-Previous versions of the vocabulary are also available [here](../rdf).
+The latest version (v1.3) is available [here](https://github.com/lorenae/qb4olap/blob/master/rdf/qb4olap.ttl).
+Previous stable version of the vocabulary (v1.2) is available [here](https://github.com/lorenae/qb4olap/tree/master/rdf).

+We suggest to use dcterms:conformsTo property to indicate to which version of QB4OLAP is used in a dataset.

 #Documentation and related resources
 Our [wiki](https://github.com/lorenae/qb4olap/wiki) contains a detailed description of the elements of the vocabulary, examples of QB4OLAP in-use, and related publications.